- The mouse ventilator is best for larger animals up to 100kg, including rabbits, dogs, monkeys, pigs, sheep.

 - Bag-in-the-box design is a commonly used system of mechanical ventilation.

-- Mechanical ventilators can potentially cause ventilator-induced lung injury, lead to the rapid type of disuse atrophy in respiratory-related muscles, barotrauma, and impairment of mucociliary motility in the airways.
+- Mechanical ventilators can potentially cause ventilator-induced lung injury, leading to the rapid type of disuse atrophy in respiratory-related muscles, barotrauma, and impairment of mucociliary motility in the airways.

 - The use of mechanical ventilators has been extended to the research of ventilator-induced lung injuries and for understanding the relationship between ventilator settings and certain biological responses.